Penitent thief: Unnamed

 Only the Gospel of Luke describes one of the criminals as penitent, and that gospel does not name him.

 Augustine of Hippo does not name the thief, but wonders if he might not have been baptized at some point.
+In On Baptism, Against the Donatists, Augustine took up Cyprian's argument from the thief, who was promised paradise though unbaptized, to distinguish "the sacrament of baptism" from "the conversion of the heart", which he held could suffice for salvation when baptism was impossible.
+In late medieval preaching the good thief became a stock example of conversion in extremis, cited in debates over the salvation of those who repent only at the point of death.

-According to tradition on the Scripture, the good thief was crucified to Jesus's right and the other thief was crucified to his left.
+According to tradition, the good thief was crucified to Jesus's right and the other thief was crucified to his left.
 For this reason, depictions of the crucifixion of Jesus often show Jesus's head inclined to his right, showing his acceptance of the good thief.
 In the Russian Orthodox Church, both crucifixes and crosses are usually made with three bars: the top one, representing the titulus (the inscription that Pontius Pilate wrote and was nailed above Jesus' head); the longer crossbar on which Jesus' hands were nailed; and a slanted bar at the bottom representing the footrest to which Jesus' feet were nailed.
 The footrest is slanted, pointing up towards the good thief, and pointing down towards the other.